celestiaorg/celestia-app/x/blob/README.md

 ## State

 The blob module doesn't maintain it's own state outside of a two params.
-Meaning that the blob module only uses the paramstore and auth module stores.
+Meaning that the blob module only uses the params and auth module stores.

 ### Params